cmaneu/xaml-coding-guidelines/README.md

 ##### **Rule description**
 A violation of this rule occurs when an element's name does not includes any hint about the elment's type at the end of it's name.

-Suffixing element's name helps identify the page/control class members that are part of the UI, and get a sens of what we can do with them.
+Suffixing element's name helps identify the page/control class members that are part of the UI and get a sens of what we can do with them.

 ##### **How to fix violation**
 Suffix the element's name with a type indication.